popphp/pop-auth/README.md

 Using the HTTP adapter, the user can send an authentication request over HTTP to a remote server.
 It will utilize the `Pop\Http\Client` and its supporting classes from the `pop-http` component.
-The following example will set the username and password at POST data in the payload.
+The following example will set the username and password as POST data in the payload.

 ```php
 use Pop\Auth\Http;